 Ukraine, Israel, TikTok: the massive aid package before US Congress

-The US House of Representatives on Saturday will vote on a major aid package for Ukraine, Israel and Taiwan, and on a possible ban of TikTok.
+The US House of Representatives on Saturday approved a giant aid package for Ukraine, Israel and Taiwan and a bill threatening to ban TikTok.

-Here is a breakdown of the $95 billion package made up of four bills and some odd amendments that lawmakers are trying to attach to it.
+Here is a breakdown of the $95 billion package, which now moves to the Senate, where it could be taken up as early as Tuesday.

 - Ukraine -